msraask3/NFT-Recommender-system/README.md

 # NFT Recommender system

 This is the Pytorch implementation of the paper **NFTs to MARS: Multi-Attention Recommender System for NFTs**.
-All experiments were repeated three times, which can be replicated with three different random seeds (2022, 2023, 2024).<br>
+All experiments were repeated three times, with three different random seeds (2022, 2023, 2024).<br>
 <br>
 Explore our [Data Description](Data_Description.md) for detailed data information and EDA, and [Experimental Details](Experimental_Details.md) for the detailed experiment settings.